dmauser/azure-expressroute/er-to-er-transit/README.md

-# Express Route to Express Route transit
+# Transit between ExpressRoute circuits

 This repo is dedicated to consolidate information about ExpressRoute (ER) to ExpressRoute transit scenarios: